osoner/countly-documentation/installation/countly-server-installation.md

 In this article, we will not be talking about securing your web server, like disabling root ssh, private keys, closing default ports etc. for the sake of keeping things focused.

-*IMPORTANT NOTE:* Easy installation script provided inside countly-server-v12.12.zip (countly/bin/coountly.install.sh) takes care of all the steps listed below.
+*IMPORTANT NOTE:* Easy installation script provided inside ZIP file (`countly/bin/coountly.install.sh`) takes care of all the steps listed below.
 We strongly suggest you use that script instead.

 This is how you'll fire the easy installation script that comes with Countly: